JorjaFox/website/_posts-old-blog/2015-01-07-scheduling-nightmare-csi.md

 [gallery ids="11821,11822" columns="2"]

 It looks like there's no CSI this week and none next week.
 Now, next week makes sense.
 There's a playoff game.
-But <em>this</em> week, there's suddenly the "NFL AFC Divisional Playoff Game: IND @ DEN" which I gather was less planned than it may have been?
+But _this_ week, there's suddenly the "NFL AFC Divisional Playoff Game: IND @ DEN" which I gather was less planned than it may have been?
 The game starts Sunday January 11, at 4:40pm ET.
-It's not likely to be over by 7pm, which is when <em>60 Minutes</em> starts.
-The game on the 18th starts at 6:30pm, so no way in hell will it be done in time for <em>CSI</em>. <a href="http://www.fbschedules.com/nfl/nfl-playoffs-schedule.php">NFL's playoff schedule</a> is very confusing.
+It's not likely to be over by 7pm, which is when _60 Minutes_ starts.
+The game on the 18th starts at 6:30pm, so no way in hell will it be done in time for _CSI_. <a href="http://www.fbschedules.com/nfl/nfl-playoffs-schedule.php">NFL's playoff schedule</a> is very confusing.

 But why not this week?
 Shouldn't we have been warned in advance?
 Who the hell knows.
 I don't watch football, I like baseball.